Friendly-Technologies/Friendly-LwM2M-Client/docs/description/architecture.md

 One more diagram.

 \image html images/wpp_simplified_structure_with_deps.png width=950px

+### State Management {#arch_client_state_management}

+The **State Management** interface is presented in the form of a single class **wpp::WppClient**, which provides a single access point for processing the internal state of the client and the object registry.
+This approach allows to synchronize access to internal state changes when using the client by different threads.
+To create a client, the user must call the **wpp::WppClient::create()** method, as parameters this method accepts a structure with information about the client, through which user can set its name **wpp::WppClient::ClientInfo::endpointName**, the second parameter is an object of class **wpp::WppConnection** that is implemented by the user.

+Synchronization of access to the client is provided by the ownership mechanism, the client can be owned by only one program subject at a time, for this purpose a pair of methods **wpp::WppClient::takeOwnership()** and **wpp::WppClient::giveOwnership()** are used.
+Any actions with the client can be performed only after the **wpp::WppClient::takeOwnership()** method returns a valid object.
+After completing the manipulations with the client, the owner **must** return control over the client by calling the **wpp::WppClient::giveOwnership()** method. **wpp::WppClient** has two types of methods to take ownership **wpp::WppClient::takeOwnership()** and **wpp::WppClient::takeOwnershipBlocking()**, the first method works without any blocking, if the client is already owned, it returns an empty pointer, but **wpp::WppClient::takeOwnershipBlocking()** works differently, if the client is owned, it blocks its call until the client is released after which takes ownership of the client and returns a valid object.

+The second important part of **wpp::WppClient** is **wpp::WppClient::loop()** method for state processing, which when called performs three main tasks: processing packets received from the server, processing tasks from **wpp::WppTaskQueue**, handling the internal state of the [**Wakaama**](https://github.com/eclipse/wakaama) library.
+After completion, the **wpp::WppClient::loop()** method returns the maximum time in seconds after which the user must call this method the next time.
+But if after calling **wpp::WppClient::loop()** the user creates a task **wpp::WppTaskQueue** which must be called earlier than the next call to the method **wpp::WppClient::loop()** , then in this case, the **wpp::WppClient::loop()** method must be executed earlier than scheduled for the timely execution of the user request.
+It should be noted that the time returned after calling **wpp::WppClient::loop()** is the maximum amount of time after which this method should be executed, while the minimum threshold is not set.
+Therefore, the user can call this method even without delays between calls.
+It should also be noted that the next call is timed in seconds, so there is no need to call **wpp::WppClient::loop()** more often than once per second, although this is acceptable.

+To access the registry, the client has a method **wpp::WppClient::registry()** that returns a registry object.
+Other methods and their purpose are described in the [Code](@ref code_tag) section at the following link **wpp::WppClient**.

+### Registry Management {#arch_registry_management}

+The **Registry management** interface consists of one class **wpp::WppRegistry**, which represents the registry of all existing objects in the client.
+Each object that exists in the client must be represented as a separate method in **wpp::WppRegistry**, for example, for the object **wpp::Device** there is a method **wpp::WppRegistry::device()** which when called, returns the corresponding object.
+User can also use another way to get the required object through **wpp::OBJ_ID**, for this needs to call the **wpp::WppRegistry::object()** method and pass the ID of the corresponding object.
+Each existing object in the client has its own unique **ID**, which is reflected in the **wpp::OBJ_ID** enumeration.
+In addition to the fact that **wpp::WppRegistry** stores all objects and provides access to them, it also has a function that allows to register the corresponding objects on the server, this is a pair of methods **wpp::WppRegistry::registerObj()** and **wpp::WppRegistry::deregisterObj()**, there are also methods that allows to get the current state of the object, more details at the following link **wpp::WppRegistry**. **wpp::WppRegistry** was designed in such a way that it can be used together with a set of utilities for generating objects [**object_maker**](../../utils/object_maker), so it is important not to disturb the internal structure and comments that exist in **wpp::WppRegistry**, and if it is necessary to do this, then it must be coordinated with utilities.

+### Object Management {#arch_object_management}

+### Wpp Task Queue {#arch_wpp_task_queue}

+### Platform Dependencies {#arch_platform_dependent}

 ### Integration and Flexibility {#arch_integration_and_flexibility}
 **Wpp's** architecture allows for easy integration into new environments and the possibility to implementation **Platform dependent interface** as per environmental requirements.
 This flexibility is attributed to the absence of external dependencies, as **Wpp** defines all input and output interfaces, and the environment implements them.
 For integration to new environment user should implement the next interfaces: **wpp::WppConnection**, **wpp::WppPlatform**, **wpp::WppGuard**.
 Example can be found in the [**platform**](../../examples/platform) folder.